We have an enemy who plans to snare the runner on the road. Thomas Brooks shows how we fail to prepare for, or even remain unaware of, of his schemes.

 Chapter one is brief, featuring three “proofs” of the main point Thomas Brooks intends to make.
 I’ll deal with the first two here.

-There are a lot of things a runner has to watch out for on the road.
-After 18 years of running, I can tell you I’ve met my fair share of them.
+A runner has to watch out for “snares” on the road – traps, dangers, risks.
+After two decades of running I’ve met my fair share of them.